AlemDevCo/UGC/index.md

 3. If the texture-image is not how you want it to be, use an image editing software to tweak it.

 #### **UGC Tweaking**
-Unfortunately I've spoken with a few UGC Creators and they all told me that this part can't be disclosed.
+Unfortunately, after consulting with several UGC Creators, it was determined that this part cannot be disclosed.

 #### **Uploading**
 *Programs used: Roblox Studio*

-Uploading is the same process as uploading a Plugin to the Toolbox.
-You right click it and upload it.
+Uploading your UGC item follows the same process as uploading a Plugin to the Toolbox.
 - **Maximum Triangles:** 4,000
 - **Uploading Fee:** 750 Robux
 - **Waiting Period:** 1-2 Business days